Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Related Work

-While a variety of methods have been explored for limited FOV state prediction, many methods are based around statistical modeling approaches that require complex calculations or large numbers of particles for tracking, which do not scale well to tracking or predicting locations of many objects.
-Additionally, for deep-learning methods in map state prediction, much work has been done in predicting static maps from limited data, and for predicting dynamic map states based on full environmental understanding.
+While a variety of methods have been explored for limited FOV state prediction, many methods are based around statistical modeling approaches that require complex calculations or large numbers of particles for tracking, which do not scale well to many objects.
+Additionally, for deep-learning methods, much work has been done in predicting static maps from limited data, and for predicting dynamic map states based on full environmental understanding.
 However, little work has been done for predicting dynamic map states using limited FOV data.
 In this work we hope to show that deep-learning methods can be effectively used for this task.